 Can you wash a down comforter?
 The answer is yes, and what’s more it can be done at home.
 But to maintain the fluffiness and warmth of your bedding it’s vital to know how to wash a down comforter.

-A down comforter can go into a regular washing machine, but what’s crucial is that you own a machine with a large enough capacity.
+A down comforter can go into a regular washing machine, but what’s crucial is that, as part of your laundry room ideas, you opted for a machine with a large enough capacity.
 The down can be adversely affected if there isn’t sufficient space inside the drum.

-If your washing machine isn’t large enough, you can still wash the comforter.
+If your washing machine isn’t large enough, you can still wash the comforter according to the laundry symbols on the tag.
 ‘Most laundromats have high-capacity front loaders to utilize,’ says Karin Sun, bedding and textile expert and the founder of Crane & Canopy.
 Many dry cleaners also have large capacity machines in which they can launder the comforter on your behalf.

-Here, we provide the simple tips you need to clean a bedroom thoroughly, by washing a down comforter at home or at the laundromat.
+Here, we provide the simple tips you need to wash a down comforter at home or at the laundromat.

 How to wash a down comforter

-Being in the know about how to wash a down comforter (or, how to wash a pillow and clean a mattress) correctly will ensure it stays hygienic, but preserves its fluffy and even fill.
-Follow this expert guide.
+Being in the know about how to wash a down comforter (or, how to wash a pillow and wash bed sheets) correctly will ensure it stays hygienic, but preserves its fluffy and even fill.
+Follow this expert guide when you clean a bedroom.

 1. How to wash a down comforter in a washing machine

-Before you put a down comforter into the washing machine, check the tag.
+Before you put a down comforter into the washing machine, just as with washing an electric blanket or washing a weighted blanket, check the tag.
 ‘Most product undergoes extensive quality testing based on the retailers’ standards, says CEO of New Sega Home Brian Delp, who has extensive experience in bedding across a wide range of manufacturers and brands.
 ‘This testing identifies the optimum process to care and extend the life of your comforter.’

 The drum of your washing machine must provide sufficient space.
 ‘Use a front-loading, high capacity washer (some top-loaders can work if they are high capacity and without a central agitator),’ says Karin Sun.